MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidtaskstatusoncomplete-canonical-property.md

 **Applies to**: Outlook

-Indicates whether the task assignee has been requested to send an e-mail message update when they complete the assigned task.
+Indicates whether the task assignee has been requested to send an email message update when they complete the assigned task.

 |||
 |:-----|:-----|